 A lot of inventions were inspired by dreams

 It’s a shame that we can’t remember more of what we dream, because apparently a lot of great minds have been inspired by the things they’ve seen in their dreams.
 Humankind would be deprived of many of its innovations if it weren’t for some perfectly timed dreams that certain brilliant people somehow managed to remember.
 Curious about what inventions we’re talking about?
 Here are some of the most notable ones: Google, Einstein’s theory of relativity, the story of Frankenstein, the periodic table, the sewing machine and a lot more.
 Just use the first invention we listed to search for the rest.
+According to DarkDreams, dreams about being chased could be that there is something going on in your life that you are scared of.

 Not everyone dreams in color